Emergency Relief National Coordination Plan

 - Provide financial and material assistance to those who are at imminent risk of not being able to pay a bill.

-The Australian Red Cross has also been provided $7 million to deliver emergency relief and counselling support to the most vulnerable temporary migrants.
+The Australian Red Cross has also been provided $16.5 million to deliver Emergency Relief and counselling support to the most vulnerable temporary migrants.

-In addition, Food Relief providers Foodbank Australia, SecondBite and OzHarvest have been allocated a further $16 million to immediately increase their workforce, food supplies and transport options.
+In addition, the three Commonwealth-funded Food Relief providers, Foodbank Australia, SecondBite and OzHarvest, have been allocated a further $24.9 million to immediately increase their workforce, food supplies, and transport options.

 The National Coordination Group

-To ensure there is a collaborative, timely and coordinated approach to emergency relief and food relief across Australia, a sector-led National Coordination Group has been established, with representatives from the Emergency Relief, Food Relief and Financial Counselling sectors and the Department of Social Services (DSS).
-The National Coordination Group has been tasked to provide advice to Government and oversee opportunities to ensure the sector moves to more efficient models of operation, to better support emergency responses in the future.
+To ensure there is a collaborative, timely and coordinated approach to Emergency Relief and Food Relief across Australia, a sector-led NCG has been established, with representatives from the Emergency Relief, Food Relief and Financial Counselling sectors, and the Department of Social Services (DSS).

 Representation on the National Coordination Group